smruthishree/PersonalFinance/README.md

 # Personal Finance

 ## Description
-This aims to analise and visualise the personal money tracker data to understand spending trends and beyond
+This is designed to analyze and visualize personal financial tracking data, providing insights into spending patterns and more.